Education

 L12 Educ 4922 Student Teaching in Middle Schools

 Supervised teaching experience.
 Group meetings and individual conferences.
 Prerequisite :admission to teacher education program.
-Graduate students must register for Satisfactory/Unsatisfactory, and undergraduates must register for Pass/Fail.
+Enrollment Notes: Graduate students must register for Satisfactory/Unsatisfactory and Undergraduates must register for Pass/Fail.
 Middle school teacher education students enroll for 8 credits.
-Offered spring semester.
+Offered Spring semester.
+Undergraduate students must enroll in Educ.
+4922, and graduate students must enroll in Educ.
+6922.

-Credit variable, maximum 8 units.
-A&S IQ: SSC Art: SSC EN: S
+Credit 8 units.
+A&S IQ: SSC Arch: SSC Art: SSC EN: S

 View Sections